Teyras/MT/text/chapters/130_evaluation.md

 cache.
 Therefore, it is natural to also examine the miss ratio for these counters.

-The miss ratio for L1 data cache loads seems close to zero for every workload except `bsearch`.
+The miss ratio for L1 data cache loads seems close to zero for every exercise type except `bsearch`.
 However, the absolute number of misses is substantial (in the order of millions of events per iteration).
 The miss ratio is also higher when using `isolate`, although it is still in the order of tenths of a percent.
 No change in the number of misses was observed with increasing system load.
 This shows that the values in L1 cache are used very frequently and it performs well in all cases.